drocheam/optrace/docs/source/details/matrix_analysis.rst

 ..
 Simplifying this expression towards this form is quite labor-intensive but goes without any conditions or tricks.
 ..
 A interested reader is free to do it by themselves or trust Wolfram Alpha with the query: `Link <https://www.wolframalpha.com/input?i=1+-+A+%2B+B*C%2F%28D+-+1%29+with+A+%3D+%281+%2B+%28n_0-n%29%2F%28n+R_1%29*d%29%2C+B+%3D+%28%28n_0%29%2F%28n%29*d%29%2C+C+%3D+%28%28n_0+-+n%29%2F%28n_0+R_1%29%2B%28n-n_0%29%2F%28n_0+R_2%29%2B%28n_0+-+n%29%2F%28n+R_1%29*%28n-n_0%29%2F%28n_0+R_2%29*d%29%2C+D+%3D+%281+%2B+%28n+-+n_0%29%2F%28n+R_2%29*d%29>`__.

 Equation :math:numref:`eq_oc_radii` is consistent with the results in :footcite:`10.1117/12.805489`.
-As mentioned in :footcite:`jenkins2001fundamentals` for this case the optical center is completely independent of the wavelength and the material dispersion.
+As mentioned in :footcite:`jenkins2001fundamentals`, in this case, the optical center is completely independent of the wavelength and the material dispersion.

-In fact, doing this with two ideal lenses with focal lengths :math:`f_1` and :math:`f_2` with separation distance :math:`d` and the same ambient media, produces a similar form:
+Applying the same approach to two ideal lenses with focal lengths :math:`f_1` and :math:`f_2`, separated by a distance :math:`d` and surrounded by the same ambient media, results in a similar form:

 .. math::
    M_\text{2L} &= \left[\begin{array}{cc}